Michael Noonan (footballer)

 Michael John Noonan (born 31 July 2008) is an Irish professional footballer who plays as a striker for League of Ireland Premier Division club Shamrock Rovers.
 He started his senior career at his previous club St Patrick's Athletic.
+In January 2027, he will join Premier League club Nottingham Forest.

 Club career

 Youth career

-Raised in Rathangan, County Kildare, Noonan attended Ardscoil Rath Íongahain and began playing his schoolboy football with Monasterevin.
+Raised in Ellistown, a townland near Rathangan, County Kildare, Noonan attended Ardscoil Rath Íongahain and began playing his schoolboy football with Monasterevin.
 He later played for Crumlin United, then Celbridge-based club Ballyoulster United, before signing for the Academy of League of Ireland club St Patrick's Athletic in 2022.
 He initially played for the club's under-15 side, before progressing through the under-17, under-19 and under-20 sides over the following 3 seasons.

 St Patrick's Athletic

 On 3 February 2024, Noonan made his senior debut for St Patrick's Athletic, replacing Ruairí Keating from the bench in the 76th minute of a 3–1 win away to UCD in the Leinster Senior Cup.
 On 17 September 2024, he scored his first goals in senior football, scoring twice in a 3–1 win over Maynooth University Town in the Semi Final of the same competition.
 On 8 October 2024, he opened the scoring in the Final of the 2023–24 Leinster Senior Cup in an eventual 2–1 win over St Mochta's at Richmond Park.
 His performances in the Leinster Senior Cup led to manager Stephen Kenny giving him his league debut on 14 October 2024, replacing Aidan Keena in the 89th minute of a 3–1 win over Bohemians at Dalymount Park.
 Later that month he was linked with a move to Premier League champions Manchester City.